Willi Castro Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.
+- The Tigers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers have the 24th-ranked team ERA across all MLB pitching staffs (4.63).
+- The Tigers' 4.62 team ERA ranks 25th across all league pitching staffs.

-- The Tigers rank 20th in baseball in home runs given up (83 total, 1.3 per game).
+- Tigers pitchers combine to give up 84 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

+- Wentz (1-6) gets the starting nod for the Tigers in his 13th start of the season.
+He's put together a 7.23 ERA in 56 2/3 innings pitched, with 48 strikeouts.

-- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the lefty tossed five innings, surrendering five earned runs while allowing six hits.
+- In his last appearance -- out of the bullpen on Sunday -- the left-hander tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while surrendering one hit.

-- The 32-year-old has amassed an ERA of 5.86, with 8.6 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .247 batting average against him.
+- The 25-year-old has amassed a 7.23 ERA and 7.7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.